 brand and reputation is an important recruiting differentiator in today’s competitive talent market.

-Ultimately, in Hong Kong’s economic climate, we have seen that the market is increasingly candidate driven.
-We hope that Gemini’s tips to attract (and retain) the best candidates gives employers a competitive edge.
+Ultimately, in Hong Kong’s economic climate, we have seen that the market is increasingly candidate-driven.
+We hope that Gemini’s tips to attract (and retain) the best candidates give employers a competitive edge.